SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

   OR "Strategic Approach to International Chemicals Management" OR "SAICM" OR
   (
-    ("cradle to cradle" OR "lifecycle analysis" OR "life cycle analysis" OR "lifecycle assessment" OR "life cycle assessment" OR
+    ("cradle to cradle" OR "cradle-to-cradle" OR "lifecycle analysis" OR "life-cycle analysis" OR "lifecycle assessment" OR "life-cycle assessment"
+    OR
       (
         ("sustainab*" OR "responsib*" OR "environmental*" OR "ecological*" OR "eco" OR "green" OR "safe" OR "safety" OR "safely")
         NEAR/5
-            ("lifecycle$" OR "life cycle$" OR "end of life" OR "management" OR "handling" OR "packaging" OR "labelling" OR "storage" OR "storing" OR "stored" OR "disposal" OR "dispose$" OR "transport*" OR "process*" OR "use$" OR "using" OR "utilisa*" OR "utiliza*" OR "production"
+            ("lifecycle$" OR "life-cycle$" OR "end of life" OR "management" OR "handling" OR "packaging" OR "labelling" OR "storage" OR "storing" OR "stored" OR "disposal" OR "dispose$" OR "transport*" OR "process*" OR "use$" OR "using" OR "utilisa*" OR "utiliza*" OR "production"